UK airports warn 20,000 jobs at risk as travel slump continues

 “Government needs to recognise the immense crisis facing the country’s airport communities and take action to support UK aviation and protect livelihoods.”

-UK-based airlines British Airways, Virgin Atlantic and easyJet have already announced close to 20,000 job losses between them.
+UK-based airlines British Airways (ICAG.L), Virgin Atlantic and easyJet (EZJ.L) have already announced close to 20,000 job losses between them.
 The country’s biggest airport Heathrow has also started a voluntary redundancy scheme.

 Britain has a 14-day quarantine policy in place for arrivals into the country from abroad, which airlines, airports and the hospitality sector have said is deterring international travel at a time when they had been hoping for it to recover.